Google Algorithm Updates: A Timeline of the Latest Changes for Google

 If you look at the timeline of Google algorithm changes, you will notice that there is a clear purpose and pattern.
 Each algorithm update is geared towards improving user experience and helping searchers find the information they need as quickly as possible.
-The updates all focus on weeding out poor content and boosting the content that fills this need.
+The Google updates all focus on weeding out poor content and boosting the content that fills this need.

 When developing content for your site, you need to: